geoffrich/thatconf-slides-2023/slides.md

 Folders create routes

-efficient: To know what renders at any given URL, you go to the corresponding folder
+efficient: To know what renders at any given URL, you go to the corresponding folder -->

-can also see what data is being loaded on a given page and what actions there are by looking in +page.server.js -->

 ---